ucsb-cs130a/PA2/README.md

 **M3**: Return the top k open triangles.
 A triangle is given higher prioirty if it has a larger total edge weight.
 Store the triangles in a heap (see M7)

-**M4**: (Early Deadline) Given a seed node with id i, and weight vector w, find the top k-skilled individuals around i.
+**M4**: (Early Deadline) Given a seed node with id i, and weight vector w (unrelated to edge weights), find the top k-skilled individuals around i.
 If the weight vector w = \[w1, w2, w3 ... wd] and the skill fector of a neighboring node f = \[f1, f2, ....\], then the prioirity of a node is given by dot(w, f) = w1f1 + w2f2 + .... + wdfd

 **M5**: Given a seed node i and weight vector w, give the highest scoring node that does not have an edge connecting to i